USA Falcons (2005–2006): Formation

-Inaugural Competition: 2006 North America 4 Series
+Inaugural competition: 2006 North America 4 Series

 The Falcons' first ever match occurred on 20 May 2006 during the inaugural NA 4 Series.
 They faced Canada East in pool play and won the match 29-14.
 They finished the competition with a 3-2-0 record and had an average of 29 points scored and 23 points scored against per match.
 They faced Canada West in the championship final and lost by a score of 20-31 on 29 July.
 South African native Patrick Bell, of Life University, captained the squad during the inaugural campaign.

 PARMA Select XV

-The PARMA Select XV is the All-Star squad composed of the best players of the competition as determined by the Pan-American Rugby Media Association.
+The PARMA Select XV is the all-star squad composed of the best players of the competition as determined by the Pan-American Rugby Media Association (PARMA).
 Patrick Bell, Hayden Mexted, Mark Aylor, Vaha Esikia, Andrew “Tui” Osborne, and Brian Barnard were selected to the starting XV.
 John Tarpoff, Alex Parker, Chad Erskine, and Jason Pye were named as reserves.
 Of the 22 spots on the PARMA XV, 10 were from the Falcons squad, the most of any NA4 club.